 Pictures of the intricate Moorish courtyards and colorful gardens of the Alhambra sparked my curiosity to travel to Spain over two decades ago.
-Since that time, I have been collecting ideas for my Spain road trip, not just to tour the Alhambra of Granada, but also to experience Seville, Cordoba, and the warm beaches of the Mediterranean.
+Since that time, I have been collecting ideas for my Spain road trip traveling from Seville to Granada, not just to tour the Alhambra Palace of Granada, but also to experience Seville, Cordoba, and the warm beaches of the Mediterranean.

-New to Driving in Europe?
+New to Driving in Spain?
 Check out Trekaroo’s Guide to Driving in Europe and Planning a European Road Trip with Kids.

 In the springtime, the small, historic alleyways of Córdoba are adorned with hanging flower baskets.
 Mid-March, during our visit, they were just beginning to bloom on the streets and in the patios of the old town.
 During April and May, the beautifully decorated patios are a destination for tourists around the world.

 Families should be sure to explore the maze of streets.
 My kids were instantly reminded of Venice as we got ourselves lost in the alleyways eventually stumbling upon a tiny shop selling churros y chocolate.
 Of course, a stop for fried Spanish donuts with chocolate dipping sauce was an obligatory cultural lesson for the kiddos!

 Spain Road Trip Stop 3: El Torcal de Antequera

 The rocks of El Torcal remind me of the formations found across America’s Southwest.
 Do you see it too?
 You can’t tell from the pictures, but these rocks are perched high on a mountain above the city of Antequera.

 El Torcal and Antequera are an easy stop when traveling from Seville to Granada.
 A drive on the winding road to reach to rock formations of El Torcal and its hiking trails is an experience in itself!